cjlucas/notifications/README.md

 ABOUT THIS PROJECT
 ------------------
-Client for the iOS "Notifications" (aka "Push 4.0") app.
+Client for the iOS app "Notifications" (aka "Push 4.0").

 INSTALLATION
 ------------